lyshia/prog209-winter-2016/BentleyProject3/INSTRUCTIONS.md

-	1. The monster images – or “sprites” as they are generally referred to in game technology – will appear at random times in the canvas area at random places, and move vertically or horizontally in real time.
+	1. The monster images – or “sprites” as they are generally referred to in game technology –will appear at random times in the canvas area at random places, and move vertically or horizontally in real time.

 	2. After 2 seconds they will disappear.
-If the user “zaps” a sprite by clicking on it, the sprite will be replaced with a "Hit" image (e.g., explosion) which does not move and disappears after 1 second.
+If the user “zaps” a sprite by clicking on it,the sprite will be replaced with a "Hit" image (e.g., explosion) which does not move and disappears after 1 second.
 	Your game should support 3 different sprite images.

 	3. The game must maintain/display a running counter to keep track of the user's game score (the number of monsters zapped).